 But they don’t lap up water in order to drink it.
 As mentioned, their tongues can’t do this.
 They are too small and the are covered in a protective sheath.

 The way snakes drink water is very different from the way some lizards, birds, and mammals drink.
+Read our comparison of lizards vs snakes for more.
 And not all snake drink the same way, either!

 Let’s look at how snakes manage to drink water, before talking a little more about their tongues and diving into everything else you need to know about the how snakes drink water.